-Rhode Island may be the nation's smallest state, but tiny RI offers a wondrous number of things to see and do.
-Founded in 1636 by religious dissenter Roger Williams, who preached religious tolerance and advocated for the separation of church and state, Rhode Island belongs on your must-see list if you are a fan of history, architecture or the arts.
+Rhode Island may be the nation's smallest state, but the tiny state offers a wondrous number of things to see and do.
+Founded in 1636 by religious dissenter Roger Williams, who preached religious tolerance and advocated for the separation of church and state, Rhode Island belongs on your must-see list if you are a fan of history, architecture, or the arts.

-Monuments to turn-of-the-20th-century excess, the spectacular seaside mansions in Newport, Rhode Island, provide a glimpse of the unimaginable wealth enjoyed by Captains of Industry with names like Morgan, Astor, and Vanderbilt.
+Monuments to early 20th-century excess, the spectacular seaside mansions in Newport, Rhode Island, provide a glimpse of the unimaginable wealth enjoyed by captains of industry with names like Morgan, Astor, and Vanderbilt.
 Remarkably, these architectural gems were occupied only for a brief summer stint each year.

 AddressMisquamicut State Beach, Westerly, RI 02891, USA

-Rhode Island isn't nicknamed the Ocean State for nothing.
+Rhode Island is nicknamed the Ocean State for a reason.
 With more than 40 public beaches, the compact state is the perfect place to catch a wave, and there are freshwater beaches to laze on, too.

 AddressMohegan Bluffs, New Shoreham, RI 02807, USA

 Rhode Island's offshore isle was christened one of the "Last Great Places on Earth" by the Nature Conservancy.
-It's a laid-back hideaway mired in its Victorian heyday with oodles of quirky charms.
+It's a laid-back hideaway mired in its Victorian past with oodles of quirky charms.

-It's been called New England's best free event, New England's most romantic attraction, Rhode Island's capital city's signature.
-However you think of WaterFire, don't overlook the chance to experience this art installation for the first time or again while you're in Providence, Rhode Island.
+It's been called New England's best free event, New England's most romantic attraction, and Rhode Island's capital city's signature.
+However you think of WaterFire, don't overlook the chance to experience this art installation while you're in Providence, Rhode Island.

 America's third oldest zoo is one of New England's finest places to observe and learn about the diverse life on our planet.
 The acclaimed and always evolving zoo has been a family favorite since 1872.

-Green Animals in nearby Portsmouth is notable for its shrubbery!
+Green Animals in nearby Portsmouth is notable for its manicured shrubbery.
 The topiary garden features a menagerie of animals and geometric figures that have been carefully tended for nearly 140 years.
 While kids may be wowed by the sheer size and opulence of the other mansions, Green Animals is a place that will enchant them.

 There are three historic carousels to ride in Rhode Island, and if you visit only one, make it Watch Hill's Flying Horse Carousel.
-This 12-and-under-only ride, built in 1883, was abandoned on the Rhode Island shore by gypsies.
+This ride, suitable for kids 12 and under, was built in 1883 and was abandoned on the Rhode Island shore by gypsies.
 It is America's oldest surviving merry-go-round, and young riders can still reach for a brass ring and earn a free ride.

 The attraction's 13 grass tennis courts are the only competition grass courts in the U.S. that are open for public play.
 Make a reservation, and you can show off your game on the legendary courts where the first U.S. National Lawn Tennis Championships were held in 1881.

 During the colonial period, Newport's chief export was rum.
-But rum-making was extinct in the state of Rhode Island for more than 150 years until the four guys who founded the popular Newport Storm Brewery built a distillery and began producing Thomas Tew rum.
-Now, you'll have a tough decision when you arrive at their Visitors Center in Newport: Taste beer, spirits or both?!
+But rum-making was extinct in the state of Rhode Island for more than 150 years until the four guys who founded the popular Newport Storm Brewery built a distillery and began producing Thomas Tew Rum.
+Now, you'll have a tough decision when you arrive at their Visitors Center in Newport: Taste beer, spirits or both?